JorgeCoke/megaverse/README.md

 Additionally, an Inversion of Control (IoC) library for dependency injection is essential for any scalable project.
 For this reason, I integrated "InversifyJS," a widely-used tool in such scenarios.
 It simplifies the process of injecting dependencies into each service, making the architecture cleaner and more maintainable.

+## Testing

+I have implemented a series of tests using Vitest.
+While not all parts of the code are covered, I focused on creating tests for the more complex sections to ensure their reliability.
+The test files are: "astro-facade.factory.test.ts", "cometh.builder.test.ts", "astro.director.test.ts", and "megaverse.service.test.ts"

 ## 📝 NOTES

 Initially, my approach was to use Promise.allSettled to send multiple API requests in parallel, in order to improve performance.
 However, the API had strict rate limits and often returned a 429 (Too Many Requests) error.
 In some cases, it even responded with a 200 status code but still failed to process the requests correctly (?¿).
 Trying to fix this, I implemented a chunking mechanism that limited parallel requests to about 5 at a time, but the API continued to deny my calls.
 Ultimately, I could have used a sleep function to introduce delays between requests, but the retry mechanism introduced with "ofetch" was working fine, so I decided to go with this approach.
 Another alternative could have been implementing a debounce queue, but I opted to keep things simpler for now.